nguyentruonglong/user-service/README.md

 - User Profile Management: The User Service enables users to maintain and personalize their profiles, including essential details such as first name, last name, profile picture, and more.
 - User Search and Listing: Users can search for other users based on various criteria and view user listings with optional pagination and filtering options.
 - Sending Notifications: Authenticated users can send notifications to others through multiple channels.
+- Role Management: Manage user roles within the system to control access permissions.
+- Group Management: Organize users into groups for collective management and permissions.
+- User Activity Logs: Track and record user activities for audit and monitoring purposes.

 This comprehensive suite of features caters to a wide range of user management and authentication needs, making the User Service a reliable and indispensable component for building secure and user-centric applications.